 My membership fee was charged on Oct.
 The fee is around $200.
-I spent quote regularly using the card.
+I spent quite regularly using the card.

 I have applied for waiver previously and it was approved.